 - Check the forecast!
 And enjoy the lighter pack on your back.

 Like other types of fast and light equipment, bivies are specialized pieces of gear.
 As great enablers of big pursuits, they require you to set your priorities.
 Any features added to to the bivy sack to combat a greater range of environments also add weight.
 When choosing whether a bivy is right for your adventure, consider the impact of factors like condensation, bugs, the restrictive space, and the forecast.
 Determining the types of adventures you wish to tackle—fast overnights to tag a peak vs. a month-long thru-hike in the forest—and your comfort tolerances will help you choose the right balance of features and performance.

 MSR offers two high-performance bivies for minimalist travelers.

 Our Pro Bivy was designed to meet the needs professional alpinists seeking an ultra-simple shelter for demanding endeavors.
 It features a rugged ripstop nylon floor coated with our advanced Xtreme Shield waterproof coating for long-term durability.
-On top, the 2-ply breathable ripstop nylon helps manage condensation, providing a more comfortable night to get the rest you need.
+On top, the 2-ply breathable ripstop nylon helps manage condensation, providing a more comfortable night in technical terrain.

 Our E-Bivy is a longtime favorite of backcountry ski tourers.
-Just 170 grams (6 oz), it makes a great reusable emergency shelter for your backcountry safety kit.
-It also features our Xtreme Shield coating on the floor, and its silicone-coated fabric top blocks wind, dew, spindrift and precipitation—insurance for a single-day adventure that becomes an overnighter.
+At just 170 grams (6 oz), it makes a great reusable emergency shelter for your backcountry safety kit.
+It also features our Xtreme Shield coating on the floor, and its silicone-coated fabric top blocks wind, dew, spindrift and precipitation—insurance for a single-day adventure that may become an overnighter.